 I love coming home on a chilly, late, afternoon to a warm home that smells delicious.

 Today’s freezer meal, Crock-pot Beef and Mushrooms, requires a little planning, but it yields a rich pay-off.
-Just make sure you take it out of the freezer 24 hours ahead, and add it to your crock-pot.
+Just make sure you take it out of the freezer 24 hours ahead of time, and add it to your crock-pot.
 Prepare some rice, potatoes, pasta, or spaghetti squash, and a crisp, fresh green salad, and dinner is on.

 Here’s a little tip to help you avoid freezer burn.
 Freezer burn is damage to your food from dehydration and oxidation caused by air.
 Zip your bag almost closed, insert a straw into the corner, and suck all of the air out.
 Pull the straw and finish the seal.
 Use within 3 to 6 months.

 I suggest you cook Crock-pot Beef and Mushrooms, at the lowest setting on your Crock-Pot for 10 hours.
 I served mine with Brown Rice & Quinoa, (4 cups water, 1 cup brown rice and 1 cup quinoa), bring water to a boil, add grains, stir and cover.
 Simmer for 45 minutes and serve.
 Baked spaghetti squash is another favorite side, and with my guys, it’s always mashed potatoes!

 Enjoy the colorful, crisp, autumn afternoons ahead.
 It’s a perfect time to make freezer meals and use your Crock-Pot too.

 Learn more about Freezer Meal Cooking:

 - Freezer Meal Recipes